 Will disputes, inheritance disputes and probate disputes are often emotionally draining.
 They can also be legally complex.

-That is why a structured first step can help.
-The Claim Checker is designed to help you explain what has happened and get an early indication of whether there may be grounds for a claim or challenge.
+The Claim Checker is designed to help you explain what has happened and get an early indication of whether there may be grounds for a claim.

 Why people question a Will

 Not every concern leads to a successful claim.
-Equally, not every valid claim is obvious at first glance.
+Equally, not every valid claim is obvious straight away.
 That is why an informed first review matters.

 Specialist support if the matter needs more than a quick answer

-Where a matter needs legal advice, Fern Wills & LPAs can introduce you to IDR Law.
+Where a matter needs more than an initial sense check, Fern Wills & LPAs can introduce you to IDR Law.

 That does not mean every case should be pursued.
-It does mean that, where a dispute may be real, you can be pointed toward a team that deals with this work day in, day out.
+It does mean that, where a dispute may be real, you can be introduced to a team that deals with this work every day.

-Every case turns on its own facts, but people who sometimes need advice in this area include:
+Every case turns on its own facts, but people who often need advice in this area include:

-If you are unsure whether you fall into one of these categories, that is exactly the kind of point the Claim Checker is there to help explore at an early stage.
+If you are unsure whether you fall into one of these categories, that is exactly the kind of point the Claim Checker is there to help explore early on.

 Why timing matters

-If something does not feel right, it is usually better to get an early view than to leave it until later.
+If something does not feel right, it is usually better to get an early indication than to leave it until later.

 What happens after the Claim Checker

-You complete the free online Claim Checker and provide some basic details about the estate and your concerns.
+You complete the free online Claim Checker and provide some key details about the estate and your concerns.

-From there, you receive an initial indication of whether the matter may justify further attention.
+From there, you receive an initial indication of whether the matter may be worth exploring further.

-There is no obligation to proceed simply because you have used the checker.
+There is no obligation to take matters further simply because you have used the checker.

-A concern does not have to be neatly packaged before you ask about it.
+A concern does not have to be fully formed before you ask about it.
 If something feels wrong, an early sense check is often the right place to start.

 Is the Claim Checker free?

 Yes.
-It is designed as a free first step to help you understand whether your concerns may justify a closer look.
+It is designed as a free first step to help you understand whether your concerns may be worth exploring further.
+[Free Claim Checker]

 Will I get legal advice straight away?